Signal Hill Community Association · Since 1987

 What's the cost of a community membership?

 A membership costs $20 for a Signal Hill resident and $30 for a non-resident.
-You can learn more about our memberships here, or purchase a membership at getcommunal.com.
+You can learn more about our memberships here, or sign up now.

 How often are community events held?